jeffreykegler/hoonlint/misc/whitespace.md

    Column(Hoon(r)) == Column(r)
 ```
 Let `h` be a rune-ish expression.
-We sometimes write the hoon expression that is the syntactic parent
+We sometimes write the Hoon expression that is the syntactic parent
 of `h` as `Parent(h)`.

 A hoon properly contains a text block